legobridge/legobridge.github.io/_posts/2023-03-10-chatgpt-faq.md

 We’ve had ChatGPT around for quite some time now, but many of us that work in or adjacent to AI still don’t have the complete picture of how or why it works the way it does.
 The following is an attempt to briefly answer a few commonly occurring questions about the [fastest growing consumer application to date](https://www.theguardian.com/technology/2023/feb/02/chatgpt-100-million-users-open-ai-fastest-growing-app).

-Note that this writeup assumes that you are fairly familiar with ChatGPT and have personally used it.
+Note that this writeup was originally written for a class of students taking an introductory class in modern AI, and so it assumes that the reader is fairly familiar with ChatGPT, at least from a user's perspective.
 It also assumes familiarity with NLP terms that have entered common parlance these days, such as prompts, context, transformers, etc.

 Though I have separated the content into seemingly independent questions, the answers to some of the questions do depend on understanding the answers to previous questions.
 Which is to say, feel free to skip to a question you’re interested in, but if something seems confusing, try reading through the first few questions and then try again.

 I have tried to keep the article self contained, but have also sprinkled in several hyperlinks for any readers who feel like diving deeper into certain topics.

-I have made sure to rely on primary sources (i.e. the original papers or statements by OpenAI) when it comes to factual statements.
+I've made sure to rely on primary sources (i.e. the original papers or statements by OpenAI) when it comes to factual claims.
 In cases where such a source was not sufficient, I have clearly mentioned the alternative source.

-Note that while the focus of this document is on ChatGPT and the GPT models by OpenAI, much of the discussion is applicable to other GPT-like (decoder-based) models as well.
+Note that while the focus of this document is on ChatGPT and the GPT models by OpenAI, much of the discussion is applicable to other GPT-like (decoder-based generative) language models as well.

 <a name="table-of-contents"></a>